-Rebekah is a New York State Licensed Mental Health Counselor with 11 years of experience, helping people suffering with clinical depression, anxiety, PTSD/trauma related symptoms, religious identity conflicts, issues with self-esteem, and complex personal struggles related to racial and ethnic injustices.
-Rebekah has completed post graduate training in Online Dialectical Behavior Therapy through Linehan Institute, Behavioral Tech and has completed Attachment, Self- Regulation and Competency training through Juvenile Resource Institute.
+Rebekah is a New York State Licensed Mental Health Counselor with 13 years of experience, helping people suffering with chronic medical conditions, clinical depression, anxiety, PTSD/trauma related symptoms, religious identity conflicts, issues with self-esteem, racism trauma, and the complex personal struggles related to racial injustices.
+Some of the post graduate training Rebekah has completed are Dialectical Behavior Therapy, Cognitive Behavioral Therapy for Suicide Prevention, Cognitive Behavioral Therapy for Suicide Prevention, Anti-Racism Therapy Moving Beyond Cultural Competence, Attachment, Self- Regulation and Competency and Emotional Freedom Technique (tapping for trauma).

-Rebekah has worked with clients ages 5- to end of life, and has worked in crisis intervention, suicide prevention, and justice involved settings.
+Rebekah has worked with clients ages 5- to end of life, and has worked in crisis intervention, suicide prevention, and persons involved in legal settings.
 Rebekah’s goal is to help people understand their symptoms, and change their relationship to difficult emotional and physical experiences.
-Rebekah uses Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Mindfulness practices to help people respond to life’s hurdles in a skillful way, with the goal of working to identify factors and situations contributing to suffering and work towards gaining a sense of control and wellbeing.
+Rebekah uses Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Mindfulness practices through an anti-oppressive lens, to help people respond to life’s hurdles in a skillful way, by identifying factors and situations contributing to suffering, and actively working towards gaining a sense of control and wellbeing.